Find a lawyerOur capabilitiesYour career

 Accession to the Accords signals a State’s alignment with the governing principles of the U.S.-led Artemis program, facilitating subsequent signing of bilateral agreements with NASA through which specific mission roles and contributions can be secured for commercial parties.

-Since signing the Accords, a number of States have contributed to, or secured roles in, specific Artemis missions, thus scaling up their domestic space industries.
+Since signing the Accords, a number of States have contributed to, or secured roles in, specific Artemis missions – including the Lunar Gateway program before its cancellation – thus scaling up their domestic space industries.

-• Japan: Japan is a key contributor to the Lunar Gateway, the NASA-led Moon-orbiting station that will support Artemis missions.
-As one of NASA’s core partners on Gateway, the Japan Aerospace Exploration Agency (JAXA) has engaged Japanese companies to deliver key components of the Gateway’s International Habitation module (I-Hab), which will provide life-support functions enabling crews to work, live and conduct research in lunar orbit.[3]
+• Japan: Japan was a key contributor to the Lunar Gateway.
+As such, the Japan Aerospace Exploration Agency (JAXA) has engaged Japanese companies to deliver key components of the Gateway’s International Habitation module (I-Hab), which was supposed to provide life-support functions enabling crews to work, live and conduct research in lunar orbit.[3]

 • Australia: Australia has partnered with NASA to develop an Australian-built rover meant to collect lunar data for scientific research, which NASA will carry to the Moon.[5]

-• ESA: The ESA is one of NASA’s principal partners on Artemis, contributing several mission-critical elements of the Lunar Gateway.
-These include the European Service Module, which will provide propulsion, power, and life‑support capabilities for the Orion Spacecraft used in all crewed missions to space, and ESPRIT, which will deliver refueling capabilities and lunar communications infrastructure.
+• ESA: The ESA is one of NASA’s principal partners on Artemis, who contributed several mission-critical elements of the Lunar Gateway.
+These included the European Service Module, which was supposed to provide propulsion, power, and life‑support capabilities for the Orion Spacecraft used in all crewed missions to space, and ESPRIT, which was supposed to deliver refueling capabilities and lunar communications infrastructure.

 • Italy: The Italian Space Agency has contracted Thales Alenia Space Italy to undertake the preliminary design of the Multi-Purpose Habitation (MPH) lunar surface model – a pressurized habitat intended to operate for up to a decade on the Moon, and which NASA plans to launch in 2033.[6]